NEW: At least 3 explosions rock Damascus early Monday, an opposition network says

 Most reports from inside Syria indicate the regime is slaughtering civilians to wipe out dissidents seeking al-Assad’s ouster.
 The al-Assad family has ruled Syria for more than four decades.

-But al-Assad's regime has insisted that "armed terrorist groups" are behind the violence and says it has popular support for its actions.
+But al-Assad’s regime has said “armed terrorist groups” are behind the bloodshed in Syria and says it has popular support for its actions.

 CNN’s Rima Maktabi, Saad Abedine, Caroline Faraj and Salma Abdelaziz contributed to this report.